ADSR Envelopes: How to Build The Perfect Sound [Infographic]

 If you set a longer attack time and a long release, you get a glissando instead.
 Glissando will give you a slide effect between each note.
 Here are the settings and how it sounds:

-Hot Tip: Create a percussive sound with a fast attack and slow release time to put some nice tails on a snare or hi-hat type sound (more this in a sec).
+Hot Tip: Create a percussive sound with a fast attack and slow release time to put some nice tails on a snare or hi-hat type sound (more on this in a sec).

 3. Give your high register percussion nice resonant tails with a slower release time